Dorian

 “I feel bad,” she said.
 “I didn’t know what to say then, or how you were feeling, so that’s why I didn’t call.
 I do know you didn’t deserve any of it, and I told Ry you deserve an apology.”

-Dorian swallowed hard, the weight in his chest growing.
+Dorian swallowed hard, jaw tightening.
 “It’s done.
 I’m past it.”

-“I just wanted to check on you,” she said, almost in a whisper.
+“I just wanted to check on you,” she said quietly.
 “You doing okay?”

 “I’m fine,” he said automatically.
 Then, softer, “Just focusing on school.
 Trying to move forward.”